charlielito/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Training

-The optimizer
+To train the model, I use the AdamOptimizer, with a batch size of 128, 250 epochs and a learning rate of 0.001, that was slowing decaying, i.e. each epoch it was multiplied by 0.999.

-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.
+To avoid saving all models each epoch, I save the model if and only if it had an accuracy greater than 95% on the evaluation set.
+After that, it was tracked the best model on the eval set and saved only that model.

-To train the model, I used an ....
+At the end, the model had an accuracy of 97.2% on the evaluation set and 99,9% in the train set.

 #### 4. Iteration
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 0.999
-* validation set accuracy of ?
+* validation set accuracy of 0.972
-* test set accuracy of ?
+* test set accuracy of 0.951

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?